r-duh/MuXTalk/README.md

 streamlit run MuXTalk_viz_Streamlit_Docker.py
 ```

+### Visualizing custom GRNs using the MuXTalk Streamlit app
-.parquet files that are output by the MuXTalk script can be used as input to the Streamlit app.
+The .parquet files that are output by the MuXTalk script (details described above) can be used as input to the Streamlit app by a simple drag-and-drop on the app.

 ## Troubleshooting